humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails3.md

 ![Bootstrap Header]({{ "/assets/img/exercises/rails-three/bootstrap-header-update.png" | prepend: site.baseurl }}){: .img-responsive}

 There are still some problems though.
 Notice how username came out looking a bit wonky?
 Can you figure out how to fix that?
+What box might you need to modify in the CSS/SCSS?

 ## Git